vickmuir/Backup/eVault-Backup-FAQ.md

 # EVault Backup FAQ

-## What kind of applications can I back up with EVault?
+## What Kind of Applications Can I Back up with EVault?

 EVault allows for backups of a variety of applications, however,  {{site.data.keyword.BluSoftlayer_full}} offers software agents for some of the more common software systems that are backed up, which include: